What is closing in sales?

 The puppy dog close lets prospects try before they buy.
 The name comes from pet stores that let you take a puppy home, knowing you'll get attached.

-In sales, a trial or pilot creates the same ownership psychology.
+Why it works: A trial or pilot creates ownership psychology.
 Once they're using your product and seeing results, walking away becomes harder.

 6. The Takeaway Close